What Are The Disadvantages Of Google Sheets? (For 2026)

 This adds unnecessary steps to your workflow and also increases the chances of mistakes!

-Let me clarify: I love how Google Sheets is so easily accessible.
+Let me clarify: I love the instant, cloud-based accessibility of Google Sheets.

-To give Google Sheets credit, it does offer an offline mode, but it’s certainly not as smooth or feature-complete as the online version and often has syncing issues.
+But in all honesty, it’s not as smooth or feature-complete as the online version.
+Plus, it often has syncing issues!

-By relying on having an Internet connection, Google Sheets limits how much you can edit and access your documents on the go.
+By relying on having an Internet connection, Google Sheets limits how much you can edit and access your documents while you're out and about.

 Despite being a trustworthy and credible online tool, Google Sheets is not immune to bugs and glitches, especially when handling complex spreadsheets or external data!